eguitarz/mailgun-rails/README.md

 mailgun-rails
 =============

 A rails based website for mailgun users.
+You can edit your html mail via this web.

 Why?
 ----